NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/mobile front-end testing/Mining Android App Usages for Generating Actionable GUI-based Execution Scenarios.md

 - dynamic and static analysis are currently used to get GUI models, but these approaches fail to generate representative scenarios.
 The typical, normale end-user experience and the common application usage is not easily detected
 - industrial usage of these models is challenging, because (1) creating these models require extensive expertise and (2) using these models assumes a logical mapping between the model and the actual system

+> [!NOTE]
->All the data that is produced from regular app usages by developers, testers, or even end-users, can be effectively recorded and mined to generate representative app usage scenarios, as well as the corner cases.
+> All the data that is produced from regular app usages by developers, testers, or even end-users, can be effectively recorded and mined to generate representative app usage scenarios, as well as the corner cases.
 These scenarios can be useful for automated validation purposes

 Mining GUI-based models from ==event logs== collected during routine executions To generate [[ESG (event sequence graph)]]: